Mississippi Labor Laws Guide

 Prohibited occupations for minors in Mississippi

-Here's the list of prohibited occupations for minors — including some that are considered so on a federal level, and not just the state level:
+Here is the list of hazardous occupations for minors — including some that are considered so on a federal level and not just the state level:

 Hiring laws in Mississippi

-When it comes to the hiring and selection processes of Mississippi employers, the first thing to mention is that they are prohibited from making such decisions based on several factors.
+When it comes to the hiring and selection processes of Mississippi employers, the first thing to mention is that they are prohibited from making such decisions based on discrimination.

-The main anti-discrimination factors include the following categories:
+The main discrimination reasons include the following categories:

 Employees who suspect they were discriminated against should file a formal complaint, as such behavior is prohibited.